Rappsilber-Laboratory/AlphaLink2/README.md

 5 A 5 A 0.1
 ```

-The chain IDs A..Z+ designate all unique chains (based on sequence identity) in the FASTA file, enumerated by order of appearance.
+The chain IDs A..Z+ designate all chains in the FASTA file, enumerated by order of appearance.
 That is, the first chain gets the identifier A, the second chain the identifier B and so on.
-In case, for example, the second chain is a copy of the first chain, it will also be assigned chain A. After feature generation, the chain assignment can be found in the output folder in the file "chain_id_map.json" and the final composition (denoting copies) in the file "chains.txt".
+After feature generation, the chain assignment can be found in the output folder in the file "chain_id_map.json" and the final composition in the file "chains.txt".
 Changing "chains.txt" is an easy way to test different compositions and doesn't require regenerating the features.

 ## Installation and preparations